kimjee8955/DH151-DataMeetsArt/Group_Assignments/UpdatedProposal.md

 For next steps, we hope to add additional interactivty to our mapping website with a randomize art button, #Gallery art wall, chloropleth map layer, and time slider.

 ## UX Design
+After engaging in a few UX Design activities (mindmaps and crazy eights) to brainstorm how our map might look like, we combined our ideas and came up with the following design.

 ### Wireframe Flow
 This is the "site map" of our incoming site.
 It shows where each action of the user brings them.